Compassionate Social Security Disability Lawyers Serving West Palm Beach And Port St. Lucie

-No one should spend the better part of their life working hard and paying into the system only to see their Social Security Disability benefits denied.
-If you are currently suffering from an injury or medical condition that has (or will) prevent you from working, contact the seasoned Social Security Disability attorneys at Thompson & Thomas, P.A. today.
+No one should spend the better part of his or her life working hard and paying into the system only to see Social Security Disability benefits denied.
+If you are suffering from an injury or medical condition that has (or will) prevent you from working, contact the Florida Social Security Disability attorneys at Thompson & Thomas, P.A., today.

-In order to receive Social Security Disability benefits, you must be able to demonstrate that you have a physical or psychological impairment preventing you from maintaining substantial, gainful employment.
-Your disability must last or be expected to last continuously for a period of 12 months or longer.
+To receive Social Security Disability benefits, you must be able to demonstrate that you have a physical or psychological impairment preventing you from maintaining substantial, gainful employment.
+Your disability must last or be expected to last continuously for 12 months or longer.
 You must produce objective medical evidence of your impairment to substantiate your impairment and disability.

 When evaluating a physical or mental disability, the Social Security Administration (SSA) will determine whether you can satisfactorily perform medium, light or sedentary work by looking at your residual functional capacity in light of your age, education, transferable skills and physical or psychological limitations.